 The Chromium Project is an open source project started by Google to share the non-proprietary parts of Google Chrome.

 If you have a Looker-hosted instance, this software is already installed.
 If you have a customer-hosted Looker instance, follow the instructions below.

 Currently, Chromium is best supported on Ubuntu systems, but we also provide installation instructions for Debian and Amazon Linux.
-Make sure you install the latest version of Chromium into an executable path on the machine that hosts the Looker instance.
+Make sure you install Chromium into an executable path on the machine that hosts the Looker instance.
 The Looker application needs to access Chromium using the

 chromium command or via a custom path set with the